ogradyc01/GoldenCheetah/General_UI-Layout-and-terminology.md

 More information on the 'Scope Bar' and the available view is provided here: [Scope Bar: Views] (http://github.com/GoldenCheetah/GoldenCheetah/wiki/ScopeBar_Views)

+### Main View
+Selected via the 'Scope Bar' the main view shows the charts and windows relevant to the view in question.
+Note that the view can be shown in a tabbed style or a scrolling set of tiles.
+The only time the main window looks different to that shown above is when running for the first time or when no data is available.
+In this case a 'splash' screen is shown to assist new users in importing data or setting up devices etc.

 ### Charts Bar
 The 'Charts Bar' shows the different charts for the view active in 'Scope Bar'.
 The 'Charts Bar' is your selection of charts which are configured for a specific view of the 'Scope Bar'.